0x42697262/obsidian_files/Notes/020 Studies/CMSC 124 Machine Problem 3 Documentation.md

 2. It is now left factored

 ### Coding the arithmetic expression grammar
-I started listing the token kinds or types for the first grammar.
-We need this for the lexer.
+In building the lexer, I started listing the token kinds or types for the grammar first.
+This is needed for the lexer to identify the type of tokens.
 ```rust
 pub enum TokenKind {
     DIGIT,